widgetface/advantures_in_haystack/README.md

 ```
 See the [issue](https://github.com/huggingface/transformers/issues/35639)

 Solution: The cause here is the use of X | None types without a from __future__ import annotations line at the top of the file.
-Opening a PR now